ctschroeder/palladio_workshop/Getting_Started_with_Palladio.md

 Click on the **Date** category.
 In the window that pops up, select **Date** from the **Data type** dropdown menu.
 Looks good!
 Click **Done**.

+Review your data categories with red circles.
+(Except for categories you don't want to use and plan to [hide it](https://github.com/ctschroeder/palladio_workshop/blob/master/Getting_Started_with_Palladio.md#hide-some-data).
+Make sure to tell Palladio the correct **Data types**.
+Also for **Text** data, you may see **special characters** outlined in red.
+Click them to ensure Palladio recognizes them properly.
+You're all set when you have no more red circles.

 Hide some data
 --------------